 While technology and scientific progress have improved consequently the past 30 years, there are still elements that humans can’t determine or fully handle.
 Earthquakes are a terrible example of it.
-If you happen to ever be exposed to a situation like this and/or want to know how to prevent and act quickly, you can check this article for best practices during an earthquake.
+If you happen to ever be exposed to a situation like this and/or want to know how to prevent and act quickly, you canthis article for best practices for best practices during an earthquake.

 At the time of this writing, thousands of volunteers are in the streets of Mexico City working together and demonstrating an incredible chain of solidarity.
 Different brigades are searching for survivors under tons of rock from the over 40+ buildings that collapsed, groups of friends are driving all around the cities to distribute water, others are preparing sandwiches in the corner of the street to feed volunteers, and I guess the big majority of those people have an eye on their smartphone to get the latest information, offer or search for help and coordinate the actions.

 In the context of the Mexico earthquake, technology has played an important role and helped to respond better to the disaster by connecting people and information.
 Here’s a quick list of technologies that impacted people’s lives in the city and hopefully can help handle catastrophes in other parts of the world:

 Facebook’s Safety Check – which first allowed users in disaster zones to mark themselves as safe is now also a social peer to peer platform to offer and ask for help.
 As a result, 27 hours after the temblor, the Facebook Safety Check for Mexico, Puebla, Rabosa’s Earthquake counted with 1’103 help demands and 9’983 help offers.